 In early 2018, the U.S. Supreme Court found that PASPA, a big part of the federal government’s prohibition on gambling, was unconstitutional.
 As a result of this decisions, many states have taken to re-evaluating their gambling legislation, including Indiana.

-Which Sports Can I Bet on in the Hoosier State?
+Which Sports Can Be Bet On in Indiana?

 Indiana sports betting law allows for betting on baseball, basketball, college basketball, boxing, football, college football, hockey, tennis, golf, mixed martial arts, soccer, cycling, rugby and dozens of individuals leagues among those sports.